Resources & FAQs

 CSC has had many amazing volunteers over the years.
 We are grateful for all they have contributed.
 We haven’t forgotten that it was because of a short-term mission trip that Marlys Healy sensed a passion to found our ministry.

 It is also true that we receive more requests for volunteering than we can accommodate.
 In general, anyone who volunteers has some connection to the ministry—with preference given to the deepest connections.
 We are unlikely to take on a volunteer who does not have some link to CSC because of family, church or another avenue.
 We recognize this is a disappointment for those interested in a Christian volunteer experience with children, but we hope you will respect our desire in light of the many volunteer requests we receive.
-For those who do have a connection to CSC, more information can be found in the volunteer handbook located in the downloadable resources section.

 A quick read through the Centers for Disease Control and Prevention Philippines Health Information site would be time well spent.
 You can read up here.